 One way or another, this museum of science and technology has been in operation since 1912, when it began as the State Exposition Building.
 It was remodeled in 1951 and rechristened the California Museum of Science and Industry, then it was finally completely revamped in 1998 and became the California Science Center.
 Admission is always free and the four permanent exhibitions are Creative World; Ecosystems; World of Life; and Air and Space, which has housed the Endeavour space shuttle since 2012.
 Many of the exhibits are hands-on, which means both children and adults really get the chance to understand the basic principles of science and technology.

-Jenny's expert tip: You currently need a timed reservation to enter the museum; it costs $3 to reserve that on the Internet.
+Jenny's expert tip: You need a timed reservation to enter the IMAX Theater and special exhibits, so plan accordingly.

 Kidspace Children's Museum has been delighting kids 10 and under for more than 40 years with its fun mix of outdoor and indoor play.
 There's lots to see and do, as Kidspace allows children to get soaking wet (bring towels and extra clothes) in the Water Play area, to climb rocks and a big rope bridge in the Outdoor Climbing section and to learn about gardening and pollinators in the Harvest Corner.
 There's plenty of fun inside the Roberts Pavilion, where there's everything to discover, from all about fossils and rocks to building robotics and other inventions.
 There's even a giant Ant Hole adventure that lets kids feel just like an ant does, climbing through a tunnel colony and down a giant leaf!
 Don't miss the Physics Forest, where 12 interactive outdoor exhibits let children understand how the world actually works, all the while having a blast in the process.